nuxt/vercel-builder/README.md

 ### How it works

-This Vercel builder takes a Nuxt application defined by a `nuxt.config.{js|ts}` entrypoint and deploys it as a serverless function in a Vercel environment.
+This Vercel builder takes a Nuxt application defined by a `nuxt.config.js` (or `.ts`) entrypoint and deploys it as a serverless function in a Vercel environment.

-It features built-in caching of `node_modules` and the yarn global cache (even with dependency changes!) and multi-stage build for fast and small deployments.
+It features built-in caching of `node_modules` and the global yarn cache (even when dependencies change) and a multi-stage build for fast and small deployments.

 ### When to use it